Parameterized Complexity of Stable Roommates with Ties and Incomplete Lists Through the Lens of Graph Parameters: W[1]-hardness of Max-SRTI for the Parameter Tree-cut Width

 Thus, $M$ cannot contain more than \begin{itemize} \item $6+2k_1 + 2k_2$ edges with at least one endpoint in the gadget in case $(i)$, \item $5+2k_i+k_{3-i}$ edges with at least one endpoint in the gadget in case $(ii)$, and \item $5 + k_1 + k_2$ edges with at least one endpoint in the gadget in case $(iii)$. \end{itemize}

 As the sizes of $M_1$, $M_2$ and $M_3$ match these upper bounds, the upper bounds are tight.

 It remains to show that the resulting graph has bounded tree-cut width.
-This can be seen by considering the following tree-cut decomposition (see Figure~\ref{fedgegadgettcw}): $T$ is a star, and the center corresponds to $\{w^i, w'^i, w''^i, x^i, y^i\}$, while each 3-path is a leaf, showing that the tree-cut width is at most 10. \end{proof}
+This can be seen by considering the following tree-cut decomposition (see \Cref{fedgegadgettcw}): $T$ is a star, and the center corresponds to $\{w^i, w'^i, w''^i, x^i, y^i : i\in [2]\}$, while each 3-path is a leaf, showing that the tree-cut width is at most 10. \end{proof}

-\subsection{The reduction}
+\subsection{The Reduction}

 We are now ready to describe our reduction from \textsc{Clique}.
 Let $(G, k)$ be a \textsc{Clique}-instance.
 To simplify notation, we assume that $V(G) = [n]$.
-The Max-SRTI-instance contains $k$ vertices $c_1,\dots , c_k$, each of whom is connected to $k-1$ incidence vertices $c_{ij}$ for $i\neq j$.
+The \textsc{Max-SRTI}-instance contains $k$ vertices $c_1,\dots , c_k$, each of which is connected to $k-1$ incidence vertices $c_{ij}$ for $i\neq j$.